 - 1) Impacts of different SRPS wall options on the beach morphology The study of the impacts of wall options on the beach include an assessment of wave energy and transport potential for a range of beach widths, simulating the natural progression from summer/fall (when beach is widest and waves are smallest), to winter/spring (when the beach is narrowest, and the waves are large) and assuming beach build-up potential. - 2) Natural stream alignment and location of a breach The study of the natural stream alignment and location of the breach includes a review of aerial photo history, flow records, and wave conditions.
-The impact of the lagoon conditions on juvenile steelhead will also be examined. - 3) Sediment transport analysis The sediment transport study is analyzing flow data and a multiyear simulation of waves and flows with various beach profile shapes, elevations, and widths

-Following the technical studies, the existing preliminary SRPS 30% design described in the draft EIR will be updated to reflect the new information.
+The impact of the lagoon conditions on juvenile steelhead will also be examined. - 3) Sediment transport analysis The sediment transport study is analyzing flow data and a multi-year simulation of waves and flows with various beach profile shapes, elevations, and widths Following the technical studies, the existing preliminary SRPS 30% design described in the draft EIR will be updated to reflect the new information.
 The design will include the location, dimensions, type of wall, and will consider sea level rise and identify adaptive measures.
+A visual rendering of preliminary designs will be released with the re-circulated DEIR.
 All studies will be provided to the Technical Advisory Committee for peer review.

-Technical Advisory Committee - The County has contacted potential technical advisory committee members, and four have accepted.
+Technical Advisory Committee - The County has contacted potential technical advisory committee (TAC) members, and four have accepted.
 TAC members to date include Dr. Mara Orescanin from the Naval Post Graduate School, Dr. Doug Smith of Cal.
-State University at Monterey Bay, Larry Hampson, retired, of Monterey Peninsula Water Management District, and Jeff Hagar of Hagar Environmental Consulting.
+State University at Monterey Bay, and Larry Hampson, retired, of Monterey Peninsula Water Management District, and Jeff Hagar of Hagar Environmental Consulting.
 The TAC will meet to review the initial draft technical studies once preliminary data has been collected, and their feedback will be shared with Agency and Stakeholder advisors.
+The first TAC meeting is expected in November.

-Community and SRPS Stakeholder Advisory Outreach - The annual community Flood management meeting scheduled for October 19th.
-The meeting will include preparations for this coming winter and will also provide a project update and timeline to inform the community on planned next steps.
+Community and SRPS Stakeholder Advisory Outreach - The annual community Flood management meeting held October 19, 2020 called for interest in joining the Community Stakeholder Committee.
 Representatives of interested community organizations and stakeholders will be invited to join a Stakeholder Committee that will meet quarterly to review technical studies disseminated from the TAC.
-The County met with stakeholder Agencies the second week in October to discuss various agency needs from the project.
+The first Community Stakeholder meeting is expected in 2021, to review the TAC's review of the technical studies.

-2. Carmel River (CRFREE)
+2. Carmel River Floodplain Restoration and Environmental Enhancement (CRFREE)